 Museum of Liverpool's Wondrous Place celebrates city's cultural heart

-The Museum of Liverpool’s Wondrous Place gallery reopens this Friday after a major revamp including a new, more open design and a wealth of new exhibits.
+The Museum of Liverpool’s Wondrous Place gallery has reopened after a major revamp including a new, more open design and a wealth of new exhibits.

 Around 123 new lenders have offered items for display – including Olympic heptathlete Katarina Johnson-Thompson’s spikes, boxer Natasha Jonas’ shorts and belt, Grand National winning jockey Rachel Blackmore’s silks, a Melanie C stage outfit, one of Jodie Comer’s costumes from Killing Eve and Gary Christian’s hat and sunglasses.